Hendrix-CS/csci320/projects/webget.md

 * Whether one encounters a URL or the other command-line arguments, build the same data structure.
 * Write a function or method to create a string containing the `GET` message to be sent over the socket.
   * This facilitates debugging as well, as it makes it easy to print the `GET` message to the command line.
+* Work incrementally
+  * Get the program working with the simplest command-line arguments first.
+  * Once the basic version works, then add multi-file downloads, security, URL parsing, and alternate port numbers.

 ## Checklist

 * Downloads web pages using `http`.
 * Downloads web pages securely using `https`.
+* Specifies web pages using specialized command-line arguments.
 * Specifies web pages using a URL.
-* Specifies web pages using specialized command-line arguments, including an alternate port number.
+* Saves downloaded pages onto one local file per page.
+* Enables the use of alternate port numbers.
 * Downloads multiple web pages from a single server.
-* Saves downloaded pages onto one local file per page.

 ## Submissions
 * Create a **private** GitHub repository for your webget program.
 * [Submit the repository URL](https://docs.google.com/forms/d/e/1FAIpQLSeCE51hAA4VV1jN_E4pVH1FDB3G6x7-GrIg5_MAP_qqMd6fAg/viewform?usp=sf_link).

 ## Assessment
-* **Partial**: Any three items from the checklist.
+* **Partial**: Any four items from the checklist.
-* **Complete**: All six items from the checklist.
+* **Complete**: All items from the checklist.

 ------------------------------------------------------------------------